ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 3. On the **Work with Software Agreements** screen, click **PF12** at the bottom of the console window to show the descriptions for each license (for example Db2 Multisystem).
 4. On the **Work with Software Agreements** screen, for each licensed program enter `5` as the "Opt" to display the agreement to accept.
 Press your keyboard ENTER key to begin.
 5. The **Software Agreement** screen appears for each licensed program.
 Click **PF15** at the bottom of the console window to Accept All for this licensed program.
 The **Confirm Acceptance of Software Agreement** screen appears for each licensed program.
 Press your keyboard ENTER key to confirm acceptance.
-6. The **Work with Software Agreements** screen appears again, showing "More..." in the bottom-right corner.
+6. The **Work with Software Agreements** screen appears again, showing "More..." in the lower-right corner.
 Click **PF11** at the bottom of the console window to show the "Accept Status" that should appear as 'Yes'.
 Press your keyboard ENTER key, this forces a check of the agreements.
 7. The force check of the agreements shows the **Software Agreements Not Accepted** screen.
 Click **PF12** at the bottom of the console window to return to the **Work with Software Agreements** screen where the licensed program list has been updated.
 8. Repeat steps 14 to 17.
 There will be 4 repeats until all licensed program Software Agreements have been accepted.
 9. When all licensed program Software Agreements in the list are completed, the **IBM i Main menu** screen is shown and `cloud-init` configuration of network and injection of license keys begin.
 The `cloud-init` configuration process is run after all, and can take up to 5 minutes.